Confinement-induced collective motion in suspensions of run-and-tumble particles: Summary and Conclusions

 By characterizing the mechanism of the traveling band's motion qualitatively and quantitatively, we identify its similarity with the motion of the tracks of vehicles, reason why we name this collective motion \textit{confinement-induced tracked locomotion}.
 While the band is moving, its internal structure can be described by 4 domains (see Fig. \ref{fig:P_theta}c).
 The mechanism relies on two key aspects: 1.)
 Particles in domain \textbf{II} constitute the thrust of the band by pushing domain \textbf{I}.
 2.)
 Particles in domain \textbf{III} counter-flow in the lower part of the band via source-sink and vacancy diffusion mechanisms mediated by sliding along the obstacles.
 The existence of this counter-flow of particles facilitates the band's motion.
 Without it, the traveling band ends up in a clogging state.

 Interestingly, we found the existence of a narrow range of obstacles tilt angles, $\theta_{obs}$ which promotes the emergence of the traveling state.
-We discuss the preferred $\theta_{obs}$ in terms of an enhanced counter-current, $\Delta_x(y)$, as a consequence of an improved sliding along the obstacles for such angles.
+We discuss the preferred $\theta_{obs}$ in terms of an enhanced counter-current, $\Delta_x(y)$, as a consequence of an improved sliding along the obstacles for such angles. \horacio{We have discussed the effects of obstacles with a well-defined period on the top wall, by including an angle $\beta$ that gradually converts the top wall from flat to a trapezoidal wave.
+We observed that only small $\beta$ allows for the formation of the traveling structures, since the sliding of domains \textbf{I} and \textbf{II} along the top wall is crucial to the development of traveling states and high $\beta$ angles hinder the motility of active particles by promoting their accumulation inside the trapezoids, and effectively increasing the friction coefficient when particles slide along the top wall.
+Finally, we addressed the effects of increasing the channels' width, $L_y$, finding that in wider channels the active particles' packing fraction must be increased to recover the formation of traveling bands.}